Frequently Asked Questions

 Is it legal for homeschoolers in New York State to be part of a learning pod, like the Westside Christian Learning Pod?

 Yes, depending on how the pod is run.
 Our definition of a learning pod is simply a group of students who come together to learn.
 New York State allows homeschoolers to learn in groups by stating in the New York State Home Instruction regulations that "parents providing home instruction to their children may arrange to have their children instructed in a group situation for particular subjects but not for a majority of the home instruction program."
-Since the Westside Christian Learning Pod only meets on Mondays and Wednesdays from 9:15am-1:00pm, for 62 sessions throughout the year, students are only receiving 232.5 hours of the required 900 hours of instruction (as applicable for homeschoolers in Grades 1-6), which is less than 50%.
+Since each group of the Westside Christian Learning Pod only meets on Mondays and Wednesdays for 3.5 hours, for 64 sessions throughout the year, students are only receiving 224 hours of the required 900 hours of instruction (as applicable for homeschoolers in Grades 1-6), which is less than 50%.
 Therefore, since our teachers are not providing the majority of instruction, we are legal.
 The instruction given to your children at the pod should only supplement the work you do with them at home; you are still responsible for providing the majority of your child’s education.

 How many students are in the Westside Christian Learning Pod?

-We accept a total of 14-18 students in the pod.
+We accept a maximum of 14 students in our Roots (K-2) group and a maximum of 14 students in our Branches (2-4) group, for a total of 28 students.
 However, during ELA and Math, your child will receive small group instruction tailored to their level, because we know that students thrive in small group settings!

 Where is the Westside Christian Learning Pod located?